Rakshitha0103/Google_PlayStore_Analytics/task 1/README.md

 ---

 ## 💡 Key Insight
-Top app categories often maintain both **high engagement** and **high user ratings**, proving that user satisfaction is a key driver of sustained app popularity on the Play Store.
+Top-performing app categories not only achieve **high engagement** (reviews) but also maintain **strong user satisfaction** (ratings), showing how quality drives popularity in the Play Store ecosystem.

 ---